Commercial filming and photography in national parks, conservation parks, recreation areas and state forests

 State plantation forests

-If you only want to operate in a state plantation forest, you should apply to Hancock's Queensland Plantations for a permit.
+If you only want to conduct your activity in a state plantation forest, you must apply to HQPlantations for a permit.

 If you want to operate in a state plantation forest and a national park, state forest or recreation area, you only need to apply to Queensland Parks and Wildlife Service (QPWS).

 Before you apply